dzoladz/website/content/post/drupalcon2024/index.md

     link="mcgill_ansible_gitlab.pdf"
     attr="Thomas Fline">}}

-# STOPPED HERE ----------------
+<div style="height: 0.5em; display: block;"></div>

 ## Drupal 11: What's New

-[Gábor Hojtsy](https://git.drupalcode.org/goba) led this session discussing the upcoming features of Drupal 11.
-While features are always welcome, the key takeaway from this session is a rethinking of Drupal Core.
-Core will become the foundational engine that supports "ecosystems", refining the focus of Core to be a platform for modules.
-Drupal Core will get smaller and smaller, as one-off modules intended to provide functionality, not support entire ecosystems of modules, are removed from Core and shifting into community contributions.
+[Gábor Hojtsy](https://git.drupalcode.org/goba) led a session discussing the upcoming features of Drupal 11.
+While new features are always welcome, the key takeaway from this session is a complete rethinking of the function of Drupal Core.
+Core will become a foundational engine that supports "ecosystems"; thus, refining the focus of Drupal Core to be a platform for modules rather than a storehouse for the best modules in the Drupal community.
+As a result, Drupal Core will get smaller and smaller as one-off modules providing unique functionality (i.e., not in support of entire ecosystems of modules) are removed from the core and shifted into the community contributions space.

-The [Book Module](https://www.drupal.org/project/book) is an example of a module - used by OPLIN Webkits to provide hierarchical structure of nodes - scheduled to be removed from Core ore in the Drupal 11 release  after 22 years.
+Used by OPLIN Webkits to provide hierarchical structure of nodes, the [Book Module](https://www.drupal.org/project/book) is an example of a module scheduled to be removed from core in the Drupal 11 release.
+It has been a core module for 22 years.

+For reference, here is the upcoming release schedule:

 | Release Date  | Version         |
 |---------------|-----------------|